univrsal/waechter/README.md

 A Linux traffic monitoring and shaping tool.

-Wächter uses eBPF to capture and throttle network packets and gather detailed statistics about network usage.
+Wächter uses eBPF to monitor network traffic and enforce rules to block or throttle connections.
 It is divided up into three parts:

-- An eBPF program that hooks into the Linux kernel to capture network packets and gather statistics
+- An eBPF program that hooks into the Linux kernel to gather traffic data and enforce rules
 - A daemon that loads the eBPF program, reads data from it and keeps track of network usage statistics and rules
-- A client GUI that allows users to view statistics and configure rules for traffic shaping
+- A client GUI to edit and view rules and traffic statistics

 Build requirements: